Chakana Copper (CVE:PERU) Stock Price Down 25% – Here’s Why

 Chakana Copper Corp.
-(CVE:PERU – Get Free Report) dropped 25% during trading on Friday .
+(CVE:PERU – Get Free Report) shares fell 25% during trading on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 338,415 shares traded hands during trading, an increase of 210% from the average daily volume of 109,271 shares.
+338,415 shares traded hands during trading, an increase of 210% from the average session volume of 109,271 shares.
 The stock had previously closed at C$0.02.

 About Chakana Copper